Organizing Bills, Organizing Medical Claims, Organizing Tax Receipts

 - Do you live out of the area and wish you could find someone to help your aging parents manage their finances?

 - Do you neglect to submit medical claims to your health insurance company in a timely manner, thus “leaving money on the table”?
 Are you frustrated calling the insurance company to challenge the way a claim was processed?

 - Are you a Senior who is finding that paying bills has become too time consuming, difficult or over-whelming?
 Do you wish you could delegate that task to someone else?

 - Do you give your accountant a paper bag or a box full of receipts each year?
 Do you wish you could organize your records to streamline tax preparation?

 - Do you have too much month left over at the end of your paycheck?

 If you answered “yes” to any of these questions, we can help you in organizing your financial records!

 Certified Professional Organizer Deborah Gussoff holds an MBA from New York University’s Stern School of Business.
 Prior to becoming a Certified Professional Organizer®, Deborah was responsible for managing multi-million dollar consumer products for a Fortune 200 company.
-She is also a member of the American Association of Daily Money Managers and adheres to their Code of Ethics, as well as to the National Association of Professional Organizers’ Code of Ethics.
+She is also a member of the American Association of Daily Money Managers and adheres to their Code of Ethics, as well as to the National Association of Productivity and Organizing Professionals’ Code of Ethics.
 Privacy and confidentiality are guaranteed so you can feel comfortable and secure.